Sort, Refine & Filter

 Out of stock

-The Hohner Chrometta 8 is the smallest version of the chrometta series, it has wider channel openings which make it easier for a beginner to play single notes.
-Comb: ABS, black Number of hole: 8 Reeds: 32 brass Reed Plates: 1.5mm brass Read Plate Surface: brass Cover Surface: stainless steel Slide Construction: zigzag Plastic injection moulded comb 32 notes / 2 octave range Keys: C Major ...
+The Hohner Chrometta 14 is the largest harmonica in the Chrometta series, boasting 56 notes which offers a complete tonal range of a violin.
+It has wider channel openings making it easier for the beginner to play single notes.
+This model is excellent value for money if you want to try the out the enlarged 56 note version of a chromatic harp.
+Comb: ABS, black Number of holes: 14 Reeds: 56 brass Reed Plates: 1.05mm brass Read Plate Surface: brass Cover Surface: stainless steel Slide Construction: zigzag Plastic injection moulded comb 56 notes, 31/2 octave range, C-major Length: 19 cm Keys: C Major ...
 Read more

 Hohner New Super 64 (Performance Series)